 Smoking in the same room with your baby can harm them.
 It increases the risk of your child having colds, respiratory problems, and possibly Sudden Unexpected Infant Deaths (SUIDs).
 Smoking more than 10 cigarettes a day decreases a parent’s milk production.
 Ask your nurse or health care provider for more information on quitting smoking.

 When to Call the Doctor

-Call your doctor if:
+Call the doctor or health care provider if:

-- Your breast is reddened.
+- Your breast/chest is reddened.

-- Your nipples are sore, cracked or bleeding.
+- Your nipples are sore, cracked, or bleeding.

 - You develop a fever over 101° Fahrenheit (F) or 38.3° Celsius (C).

 If you have any questions, ask your doctor, nurse, or lactation consultant.